-Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 31 March 2020.
-Basis for the 2019 results are the provisional annual public accounts for federal government, quarterly data for state and local government units as well as provisional data for the social security funds.
+Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 1 April 2021.
+Basis for the 2020 results are the provisional annual public accounts for federal government, quarterly data for state and local government units as well as the provisional Finance Statistics of the Umbrella Association of Austrian Social Security Funds.
 A first estimate of the numerous extra-budgetary units was made based on individually available information.

-The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on June 30, 2020.
-The results for 2020Q1 are based on preliminary accounting results of central, regional and local governments and tenders of social security funds.
+The detailed figures of these results are compiled by short term public finance statistics in Statistics Austria and have been released on June 30, 2021.
+The results for 2021Q1 are based on preliminary accounting results of central, regional and local governments and of social security funds.
 Other units of General Government have been estimated.

-In 2020Q1, 44% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 21% applied to compensation of employees and 12% to intermediate consumption, all other expenditure items were recorded below of 7% of total expenditure.
+In 2021Q1, about 43% of General Government expenditure applied to social transfers (monetary benefits and transfers in kind), 19% applied to compensation of employees, 12% to intermediate consumption and 10% to subsides, all other expenditure items stayed below 9% of total expenditure.

 |General Government Revenue and Expenditure, annual figures|